tonyngjichun/SOLAR/README.md

 sh download.sh
 ```

-The global model is saved at `data/networks/resnet101-solar-best.pth` and the local model is save at `solar_local/weights/local-solar-345-liberty.pth`.
+The global model is saved at `data/networks/resnet101-solar-best.pth` and the local model is saved at `solar_local/weights/local-solar-345-liberty.pth`.
 The descriptors of the 1M distractors are saved in the main directory (the file is quite big ~8GB, so it might take a while to download).

 ## Testing our global descriptor
 Here you can try out our pretrained model `resnet101-solar-best.pth` on the [Revisiting Oxford and Paris](https://github.com/filipradenovic/revisitop) dataset